mcdonaldcm7/alx-system_engineering-devops/0x02-shell_redirections/README.md

   3-twofiles: This script displays the content of the two files "/etc/passwd" and "/etc/hosts"

-  4-lastlines: This script displays the last ten lines of "/etc/passwd"
+  4-lastlines: This script displays the last 10 lines of "/etc/passwd"

+  5-firstlines: This script displays the first 10 lines of "/etc/passwd"